TheaVanherst/titlebarScroller/README.md

     will determine if we should skip 1 or 2 characters, depending on the length of the next character.
     This retains the entire character as one singular symbol.
 - We quickly parse the string to an array so we can then shift it later when the function is called.
-- A timer is then set to call the function again after the set timeout.
+- A timer is then set to call the update function, which will loop every 250ms until the function is called again.

 The new string can then be parsed properly from resulting variables.
 What we now have is an array of offsets depending on if the unicode character in the string is 2 or